Free FEDEX 2-Day Shipping Orders $100+

 When females are sexually mature, they will go into heat twice a year.
 During proestrus or the start of a female’s heat, the vulva will swell and develop some vaginal discharge for about 7 to 10 days.

-Female pups can experience sexual maturity even before they become adults during their first heat, so if your female has not yet been spayed, be sure to keep a close eye on her as complications can develop for a sexually matured puppy.
+Female pups can experience sexual maturity even before they become adults during their first heat, so if your female has not yet been spayed, be sure to keep a close eye on her as complications can develop for a sexually mature puppy.

 Males